ansibleguy/sw_mailcow/README.md

 <img src="https://mailcow.email/img/cow_mailcow.svg" alt="MailCow Logo" width="300"/>
 </a>

-# NOT YET STABLE

-This role is still in development => DO NOT USE IT!

 # Ansible Role - MailCow

 Role to deploy [MailCow dockerized](https://github.com/mailcow/mailcow-dockerized) on a linux server.